-Sweaters - Permitted sweaters are solid gray, navy, or white with no insignia.
+Sweaters/Pullovers- Permitted sweaters are solid gray, navy, or white with no insignia.
 Must be hip-length.
 Long sleeve or sleeveless cardigan, v-neck, or crew neck sweaters may be worn.
 No zippered or double breasted sweaters.
-No 1⁄2 zip or pullover sweaters bearing any insignia.
 No sweat/fleece material.
 No hoods.
 School sweatshirts/fleeces purchased through the school may be worn with school uniform (available are: navy 1/4 zip navy fleece with school insignia, 1/4 zip grey or navy sweatshirt with school insignia, or navy crew neck sweatshirt with school insignia).
-Spirit Wear hoodies, sweatshirts, and pullovers may be worn on Spirit Wear days only.
+1/4 zip navy dry fit pullovers with the eagle or crest are allowed.
+BSS hoodies may be worn on Spirit Wear days only.